EmmettMyers/GuessNBA/README.md

 GuessNBA is a mobile-based web game that I created in a few days during winter break of my Freshman year in college.

-The program uses BeautifulSoup to scrape NBA data from the website basketball-reference.com and find information about a random player.<br>
+The program scrapes NBA data from the website basketball-reference.com and find information about a random player.<br>
 The user then has to guess the player based on three of their stats, or more if they need hints.

 Tools used: